 Several years ago, I heard Tim Ferris talk about A Guide To The Good Life: The Ancient Art of Stoic Joy by William Irvine.
 I was intrigued by the contradiction of stoicism and joy.
 I’m a sucker for paradoxes, and, like most people, I’d only heard the term stoic used in referring to someone that was emotionless and cold, not anywhere near being joyful.
 The more I learned more about what stoicism was really about, I began to see a worldview that was not devoid of emotion, but a framework to test your opinions against which give events and circumstance their proper weight.
 Being a stoic simply means that you choose how you want to let things affect you, rather than being at the whim of life circumstances.

-As someone that often had a short fuse, I found Stoicism made sense in a way that I could use my reason to calm my brain down rather than give into my usual rash impulses that often led to deep apologies the next day, or ended friendships altogether.
-Stoicism offered a way that used my logical nature to help temper the my passionate nature.
-I can still choose to be angry, because at times anger can be a very useful emotion.
-I can choose to be sad, because sometimes I want to feel sad.
+As someone that often had a short fuse, I found Stoicism made sense in a way that I could use my reason to calm my brain down rather than give in to my usual rash impulses that often led to deep apologies the next day, or ended friendships altogether.
+Stoicism offered a way that used my logical nature to help temper my passionate nature.
+I can still choose to be angry because at times anger can be a very useful emotion.
+I can choose to be sad because sometimes I want to feel sad.
 But as a Stoic, I am in charge of my emotions, not the other way around.